What is it?

 1) Trapeziectomy, or removal of the trapezium is the most commonly performed operation.
-This has a good track record for relieving pain, however the thumb is considerably weaker and less stable following this operation, so the decision to operate involves weighing up whether the pain relief obtained is worth the sacrifice of function.
+This has a good track record for relieving pain.
+However, the thumb is considerably weaker and less stable following this operation, so the decision to operate involves weighing up whether the potential pain relief obtained is worth the sacrifice of function.

 2) Fusion of the Joint.
 Fusing the joint can also provide good pain relief in a small group of patients who are generally young, manual workers.
 The results are far less predictable, with a relatively high complication rate.
-Fusing the joint restricts the mobility of the thumb significantly, so with this operation the scales have pain relief on one side and loss of movement as the main drawback.
+Fusing the joint restricts the mobility of the thumb significantly, so with this operation the scales have pain relief on one side and loss of movement as the main drawback on the other.